Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/api-change-log.md

 ### Supported APIs

 {% hint style="warning" %}
-If you are migrating from the v4 iOS SDK, Lifecycle `start` and `stop` calls are made for you automatically.
-In the AEP SDK, you will need to make the calls to start and stop lifecycle manually.
+In the v4 iOS SDK, Lifecycle `start` and `stop` calls are made automatically by the SDK.
+In the AEP SDK, the calls to start and stop lifecycle will need to be made by the application developer.
 For more information, see [Lifecycle extension in iOS](../../using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios.md).
 {% endhint %}

 For more information, see [Lifecycle API reference](../../using-mobile-extensions/mobile-core/lifecycle/lifecycle-api-reference.md).